lis05/CPv2/README.md

 - wrs(x,y,z) - writes space separated x y z in one line but doesn't put a newline character at the end
 - wrr(x,y,z) - writes x y z without any spaces between them or newline characters at the end
 - wrf(x,y,z) - acts like wr(x,y,z) but also flushes output at the end. this is useful in interactive problems
-- wrt(x,y,z) - acts line wr(x,y,z) but adds type annotations to all data.
+- wrt(x,y,z) - acts like wr(x,y,z) but adds type annotations to all data.
-- wrn(x,y,z) - acts line wrt(x,y,z) but adds names of variables before their annotated data.
+- wrn(x,y,z) - acts like wrt(x,y,z) but adds names of variables before their annotated data.

 All object except for wrn(it's a macro) have set_precision(), set_fixed() and flush() methods.